balqui/prefscript/README.md

 `define` are shown in file `uses_prefscript.py`.

-Also, definitions contained in `.prfs` files can be loaded in with the method `load`.
+Also, definitions contained in `.prfs` files can be loaded in with the method `load`; there, all the previous considerations given for script files apply.

-The `list` method without nicknames specified will list all the functions; or the one function matching the nickname if one is provided.
+The `list` method without names specified will list all the functions; or the one function matching the name if one is provided.
 Adding `w_code = 1` will give additional information.